-NHTSA v CPSA-Off-Road and On-Road and MPH
+NHTSA v CPSA-MPH

-Micromobility products, such as e-bikes and scooters, fall at the intersection of jurisdiction between two distinct federal agencies: The Consumer Product Safety Commission (CPSC) and National Highway Traffic Safety Administration (NHTSA).
-A top speed of twenty miles per hour is the most reliable dividing line between agency jurisdiction over micromobility products: Generally speaking: products with a top speed of less than 20 mph are regulated by the CPSC, while vehicles that can reach speeds of 20 mph or more are under NHTSA's jurisdiction.
+Micromobility products, such as e-bikes and scooters, fall at the intersection of jurisdiction between two distinct federal agencies: The CPSC and NHTSA.
+A top speed of 20 mph is the most reliable dividing line between agency jurisdiction over micromobility products: Generally speaking, products with a top speed of less than 20 mph are regulated by the CPSC, while vehicles that can reach speeds of 20 mph or more are under NHTSA's jurisdiction.

 The CPSC is charged with protecting the public from unreasonable risks of injury or death associated with "consumer products."
-"Consumer products" broadly defined includes any product for use in or around residences, schools and in recreation.
-CPSC's jurisdiction expressly excludes "motor vehicles."
+Broadly defined, "consumer products" include any product for use in or around residences, schools and in recreation.
+The CPSC's jurisdiction expressly excludes "motor vehicles."3

 NHTSA, which is charged with ensuring safety on public road ways, has jurisdiction over "motor vehicles."
-"Motor vehicles" are "vehicle[s] driven or drawn by mechanical power manufactured primarily for use on public streets, roads, and highways, but does not include a vehicle operated only on a rail line."
+"Motor vehicles" are "vehicle[s] driven or drawn by mechanical power manufactured primarily for use on public streets, roads, and highways, but does not include a vehicle operated only on a rail line."4